Terry Metherell: The "Metherell Affair" and resignation

 At the 1991 election, the Coalition lost 10 seats to Labor, leaving it one seat short of a majority.
 The Coalition was able to form a minority government with the support of the four independents in the legislature.
-Under the circumstances, any chances of Metherell returning to Cabinet were squashed.
+Under the circumstances, any chances of Metherell returning to Cabinet were quashed.
 Feeling betrayed and rejected from his party, on 2 October 1991 Metherell resigned from the Liberal Party live on the ABC's 7.30 Report, without having given his colleagues notice: "Special leadership qualities are required in a time of great economic and social stress.
 Barton, Deakin, Curtin and Menzies had such qualities.
 This government has lost its way.
 The Premier seems unable to reach out and take the community into his confidence.
 He offers no clear vision that will lift the people in this time of deep recession".

-When the government lost The Entrance by-election to a Labor Candidate Grant McBride, negotiations with Metherell began.
-Metherell had expressed his interest in one of the Directorships at the new Environmental Protection Authority to neighbouring Liberal Member for Wakehurst, Brad Hazzard.
+When the government lost The Entrance by-election to Labor candidate Grant McBride, negotiations with Metherell began.
+Metherell had expressed his interest in one of the Directorships at the new Environmental Protection Authority to neighbouring Liberal member for Wakehurst, Brad Hazzard.
 Hazzard then discussed this with Premier Greiner and Minister for the Environment, Tim Moore, at Greiner's residence in February 1992.
 Greiner and Hazzard then discussed the matter with Metherell while in Parliament ten days later.
 From the time of these meetings until Metherell's resignation, Metherell reconciled with his former party, supporting the government in parliament, changing his vote to support the "Timber Industry (Interim Protection) Bill" and supported Greiner's "Vision" statement, which had drawn criticism from the Parliament.